P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

     - Prince Tybalt teams up with General Cyrus to beat him
     - Commando Blake escapes back to Amber Fortress

+4. Noble redemption
+    - Tybalt leads loyalist forces against Obsidian Night
+    - A large group of Obsidian Night units flanks him
+    - Noble Sidney arrives with Ruby Dusk forces to assist him
+    - Noble Sidney apologises and vows to help set things right
+    - Noble Sidney provides Tanks

 5. Mission complete
     - Admiral Torsten is holding out near the Amber Fortress
     - He is being attacked from multiple sides
+    - King Ludwig is in the city as a symbolic NPC
     - Captain Claude arrives with reinforcements to save him
     - Prince Tybalt moves in to defeat Obsidian Night
+    - Kind is freed and Warlord Grim flees to the north

 6. In the name of the King
+    - Warlord Grim returns to his castle in the mountains
-    - Amber Fortress is held by Obsidian Night led by Warlord Grim himself
+    - Castle is held by Obsidian Night led by Warlord Grim himself
     - Commando Blake is helping him
-    - City is surrounded, with all nations having small bases around it
+    - Castle is surrounded, with all nations having small bases around it
     - Prince Tybalt, Admiral Torsten, Captain Claude, Noble Sidney, Gentleman Archibald and General Cyrus all fight together
-    - King Ludwig is in the city as a symbolic NPC
-    - All Obsidian Night forces present in the city must be defeated
+    - All Obsidian Night forces present in the castle must be defeated

 #### Epilogue
 1. Obsidian cloud